magazino/move_base_flex/README.md

 ## Future Work
 MBF is an ongoing project; some of the improvements we we have planned for the near future are:

-* Replace costmap_2d by grid_map in the MoveBase implementation.
-* Allow multiple planners and controllers, selectable at runtime
+* Auto select the active controller when having concurrently running controllers
+* Add Ackermann steering API
+* Multi Goal API + Action
+* Add new navigation server and core packages using [grid_map](https://wiki.ros.org/grid_map).
 * Add pause/resume interface for the controller, for example to recover from a bumper, or an emergency stop button hit
+* Constraints-based goal (see issue #8)

 But of course your are welcome to propose new fancy features and help make them a reality!
-Some possibilites:

-* Concurrently running recovery behaviors
-* Constraints-based goal (see issue #8)
+Pull Requests are always welcome!